adelinyshka/adelinyshka/README.md

 ### Hi there 👋

 I'm Adel from Russia, St.Petersburg.
-I'm Frontend developer and I'm fond of JavaScript and React 😊
+So I'm Frontend developer and I'm fond of JavaScript and React 😊 And also I'm studing Java, it's so interesting!

 ### Projects